-- PLEASE NOTE: Students apply for individual internship positions (up to three), not to the programme as a whole.
+- PLEASE NOTE: Students apply for individual internship positions (up to three), not to the program as a whole.
 Please submit a resume and cover letter that is relevant to the specific internship placement.

-- A short first round interview for most positions will take place on campus with Maggie Arriola, assistant director for internships and research at the Dublin Global Gateway, during the week of October 10th.
-All subsequent interviews will be arranged and conducted by the host organizations virtually.
+- A short first round interview for most positions will take place on campus with Maggie Arriola, assistant director for internships and research at the Dublin Global Gateway, during the week of 30 October 2023.
+All second and third round interviews will be arranged and conducted by the host organizations virtually.

 Register your interest in the Irish Internship Programme by filling out this form with your name, your major, and your area of interest for summer internship or research opportunities.

 PLEASE NOTE: Not all internship placements are on offer every year.
 Please check the Dublin Global Gateway page on Handshake for this year’s placements.

 - Exeter Real Estate